 The muscles from Brussels has battled many enemies, on and off screen.
-A martial arts superstar with a penchant for self-destruction, cocaine and the high lifestyle, Jean Claude Van Damme also has rapid cycling bipolar.
+A martial arts superstar, Jean Claude Van Damme also has rapid cycling bipolar.

 People with bipolar disorder are also at higher risk for substance abuse.
 Nearly 60% of people with bipolar disorder abuse drugs or alcohol.
 Substance abuse is associated with more severe or poorly controlled bipolar disorder.*